mlfa03/AI_Python/sudoku/README.md

 Sudoku is a Japanese game.
 It appeared first in 1984.

 It is programmed using a CSP algorithm - Constraint Satisfaction Problem.
+In this implementation I applied the backtracking algorithm.